 - All bonafide 4-H members of Montgomery County are eligible to exhibit at this fair.
 Members must be 7 before January 1 of current 4-H year but cannot have passed their 19th birthday before January 1 of current 4-H year.
 Members may exhibit only in projects in which they are enrolled.
 The Montgomery County 4-H Fair is the official state fair qualifying show for Montgomery County 4-H members. - 2.
-Every exhibit on the fairgrounds will be under the control of the fair management.
-While every precaution will be taken for their safekeeping, neither the management, its officers, or Extension agents will be responsible for any loss, damage, or accident that may occur. - 3.
+Every exhibit on the fairgrounds will be under the control of fair management.
+While every precaution will be taken for their safekeeping, neither the management, fair board members, or Extension agents will be responsible for any loss, damage, or accident that may occur. - 3.
 The right to interpret all rules in a manner which will be to the best interest of the show and the exhibitors is reserved by Montgomery County 4-H Fair Board. - 4.
-Any complaint regarding the eligibility or adherence to the rules must be made in writing to the Montgomery County 4-H Fair Board. - 5.
-Each exhibit in every class will be awarded a participation ribbon or placed in either purple, blue, red, white or green award groups and appropriate ribbons awarded.
-In addition, available prize money will be distributed by the fair committee based on the ribbon awards. - 6.
-No ribbon premium money will be paid to the exhibitor until the member's 4-H record book is turned into the Extension Office. - 7.
-No more than one exhibit (unless department rules differ) may be shown in the same class under any one exhibitor's name except livestock, where two animals may be shown.
+Any complaint regarding eligibility or adherence to the rules must be made in writing and submitted to the Montgomery County 4-H Fair Board. - 5.
+Each exhibit, in every class, will be placed in either purple, blue, red, white or green award groups and appropriate ribbons awarded.
+In addition, available prize money will be distributed by the fair committee based on the ribbon awards. - No ribbon premium money will be paid to the exhibitor until the member's 4-H record book is turned into the Extension Office. - 7.
+No more than one exhibit (unless department rules differ) may be shown in the same class under any one exhibitor's name except livestock, where two animals may be shown (only one bucket calf).
 No duplicate samples shall be taken from the field, bin, baking, or batch to be shown by the same or different exhibitors as their product.

-- 8. All exhibits must be grown, made or produced by the club member during 2018 and must be representative of their 2018 projects.
+- 8. All exhibits must be grown, made or produced by the club member during 2019 and must be representative of their 2019 projects.
 (The one exception will be the soybean exhibit which may be from last year's crop provided that exhibitor was enrolled in crops last year as well as the current year.) - 9.
 Exhibitors must comply with state and federal laws.
-It is illegal to possess threatened or endangered wildlife, or the feathers, nest or eggs of nongame birds.
-Game birds and game animals taken legally during an open season may be used.
+It is illegal to possess threatened/endangered wildlife, or the feathers, nest or eggs of non-game birds.
+Game birds and game animals taken legally during open season may be used.
 The use of live wild animals in educational exhibits is prohibited.

-Superintendents are in charge of their department, and have absolute authority in their own department.
-Superintendents' rulings will be final.

-10. Exhibits to be displayed at the fair will be accepted only during ENTRY HOURS OF:
+Superintendents are in charge of their department, and have absolute authority in their department.
+Superintendents' rulings will be final. - 10.
+Exhibits to be displayed at the fair will be accepted only during ENTRY HOURS OF:

-Livestock: 6:00 p.m. to 9:00 p.m. on Thursday, July 26, 2018 8:00 a.m. to NOON on Friday, July 27, 2018 Building: 8:00 a.m. to 11:30 a.m. on Friday, July 27, 2018
+Livestock: 6:00 p.m. to 9:00 p.m. on Thursday, July 25, 2019 8:00 a.m. to NOON on Friday, July 26, 2019 Building: 8:00 a.m. to 11:30 a.m. on Friday, July 26, 2019

-Exhibits must be claimed by owners from 8:00 p.m. to 10:00 p.m. on Sunday, July 29, 2018.
+Exhibits must be claimed by owners from 8:00 p.m. to 10:00 p.m. on Sunday, July 28, 2019.
 Exhibits removed prior to this will forfeit ribbon and premiums.
-All inside exhibits, poultry, and rabbits must be removed by 8:00 a.m., Monday, July 30, 2018.
+All inside exhibits, poultry, and rabbits must be removed by 8:00 a.m., Monday, July 39, 2019.